Celebrate Dad with these creative Father’s Day ideas

 Hit the amusement park

-You likely gave your dad a roller coaster of emotions growing up, so pay him back by treating him to a more fun type of roller coaster!
-Thrilling rides, funnel cake, tacky souvenirs—that’s just some of the fun you’ll get to experience at a theme park.
+You likely put your dad through a roller coaster of emotions growing up, so pay him back by treating him to a more fun type of roller coaster!
+Thrilling rides, funnel cake, tacky souvenirs—that’s just some of what you’ll get to experience at a theme park.
 Whether you go to a small local fave or something big like Disney World, if that’s in your proverbial backyard, you’ll both feel like kids again and totally rejuvenated by the end of the day.
-If you’re celebrating your stepfather, give him a card with one of these heartwarming stepdad quotes in it.

 Practice your swing

 They say golf is a good walk spoiled, but not when you spend 18 holes worth of quality time with Dad.
-You can hire a PGA instructor for a series of golf lessons for the two of you—a great excuse to hang out together, pick up tips from a pro and improve your game.
-You can also head to the driving range or play some mini-golf, if that’s more your (or his) speed.
-This could even work as a last-minute Father’s Day gift.
+You can hire a PGA instructor for a series of golf lessons for you and your dad—a great excuse to hang out together, pick up tips from a pro and improve your game.
+And the possibilities for golf-related Father’s Day ideas or last-minute Father’s Day gifts don’t stop there; you can head to the driving range or play some mini golf if that’s more your (or his) speed.

 Make him a custom craft